giffordlabcvr/DIGS-tool/md/genome-data.md

 This directory should contain sub-directories that organise tDB files by species group (e.g. plants, animals, mammals, insects).
 The group names are up to the user.

-Within the 'species group' directory, tDB files are grouped accoridng to the species from which they were generated.
+Within the 'species group' directory, tDB files are grouped according to the species from which they were generated.
 We advise the use of Latin binomial species names (e.g. homo_sapiens).

 The directory level immediately below 'species' is used for organising tDB files by type, e.g. low coverage, wgs_assembly, transcriptome.